-In Nookmag’s second edition of our Converse-sponsored column, Conversation, we spoke to emcee N’fa.
+In Nookmag’s second edition of Conversation, we spoke to emcee N’fa.
 Born in London and raised in Australia, N’fa is another recent recruit for The Butter Factory’s AOS crew.
 You may not have heard his name in this region, but he is already a star from where he hails from.

 Being the only emcee in the AOS crew, N’fa broke into the music scene in Australia after high school with his hip hop band – 1200 Techniques.
 He wrote his first solo album titled Cause An Effect when 1200 Techniques went on hiatus in 2005.
 Interestingly, two of the music video from the album was shot by the late Heath Ledger.

 Now based in Melbourne, N’fa has just released an EP dubbed Babylondon under the name N’fa Jones.
 The lead single March On is getting heavy rotation on Australian national radio stations Triple JJJ and Nova.
 Currently, he is working on a follow-up solo album, as well as an album with Melbourne music collective Run For Your Life.

 Nookmag (N): How’s the experience like with the AOS crew so far?

 N’fa: Honestly, it’s been amazing and a whole lot of fun.
 The DJ crew is great!
 They’re all kinda crazy yet very cool and easy-going so that makes working together a breeze.
 The people behind the scene who keep the wheels in motion are super rad and they got a good grip on things.
 They keep us in line, yet I think they are more crazy than us.
 So altogether, it’s a blast.

 N: What gave you the initial push into rapping?